Improved hearing outcomes for children aged 0-16 years in developing countries.

 The majority of those affected live in developing countries

-In Uganda it is estimates that 420,000 are children are living with disabling hearing loss
+In Uganda it is estimated that 420,000 are children are living with disabling hearing loss

 Senior Management Team